-Fiber is essential for health.
-You should consume about 30 grams of fiber a day.
+Prebiotic fiber is essential for health.
+You should consume about 30 grams of fiber a day to boost your good gut bacteria.
 It is not an easy task yet it can be done.
-If you simply make a point of increasing your fiber intake you will get the benefits.
+If you simply make a point of increasing your fiber intake your microbiome will benefit.

-What is gut bacteria, and why does it depend on fiber?
+What is gut bacteria, and why does it depend on prebiotic fiber?

 Gut bacteria 101